Treats!: Publication history

 The magazine debuted prices of $20 at the newsstand price, $65 for an annual subscription price and $15 for a download.
 With the fourth issue the newsstand price changed to $30.
-In 2012, the magazine added an online gallery that sold prints of the magazine's content at prices ranging from $395 to $3,995—depending on size and framing.
+In 2013, the magazine added an online gallery that sold prints of the magazine's content at prices ranging from $395 to $3,995—depending on size and framing.

 Emily Ratajkowski posed for several of the early issues.
 She states that her appearance on the March 2012 issue 3 cover is what brought her two unsolicited high-profile music video modeling roles (Robin Thicke, T.I., and Pharrell Williams' "Blurred Lines" and Maroon 5's "Love Somebody").
 Thicke had seen the treats! magazine black-and-white cover and convinced director Diane Martel to cast her in the "Blurred Lines" music video.

 Within the first year of its launch photographers, including Brett Ratner, were volunteering to shoot for the magazine.
-As of 2014, Duran, Mark Seliger, Ben Watts, Josh Ryan and Bob Carlos Clarke are among the photographers who have been featured in the magazine.
+As of 2014, Duran, Mark Seliger, Ben Watts, Josh Ryan and Bob Carlos Clarke are among the photographers who have been featured.

-The cover of the seventh, 2014 Spring/Summer, issue of treats!, which was published in April 2014, featured Dylan Penn, daughter of Sean Penn and Robin Wright, nude, albeit with a Fendi bag strategically placed in front of her groin, with similar placements used in her interior pictorial.
+The cover of the seventh, 2014 Spring/Summer, issue of treats!, which was published in April 2014, featured Dylan Penn, daughter of Sean Penn and Robin Wright, nude, except with a Fendi bag covering her groin.
 Penn was photographed by Duran.
 According to an E!
 Online report on March 5, 2014, Penn had declined a $150,000 offer to pose for the cover of Playboy.

-The eighth issue (featuring Lydia Hearst on the cover) was released in February 2015.
+The eighth issue featured Lydia Hearst on the cover and issue nine featured Julia Lescova.
+Starting with issue ten, treats! began offering multiple covers, and issue eleven featured The Fat Jewish as one of the designs, along with Ireland Baldwin and Sarah McDaniel inside.
+Issue twelve was released in 2017, and issue thirteen in 2020.